6 UNFORGETTABLE DAY TRIPS FROM DARWIN

 Darwin: Premium Litchfield Regional Small Group Day Tour

-If you prefer a smaller group then this premium tour from ethical NT.
-You visit the same places at the tour above but with the addition of Berry Springs and Batchelor.
+If you prefer a smaller group, then this premium tour from ethical NT.
+You visit the same places as the tour above but with the addition of Berry Springs and Batchelor.
 Each trip includes a maximum of 11 guests and an average of only eight.
-The included lunch is BBQ barramundi and there are plenty of healthy treats along the way.
+The included lunch is BBQ barramundi, and there are plenty of healthy treats along the way.

 Other Litchfield options

 Nitmiluk National Park is around three hours drive from the city, making it one of Darwin’s more isolated day trips.
 If you’re heading out to this area, you might want to stay the night.
 The park will reward you for that because there’s so much to do there that a single day could never be enough.